New product checklist for small businesses

 Bonus tip: “Just because you complied with a voluntary standard, and just because you complied with a federal regulation or a local or state regulation, doesn’t make you immune from someone filing a lawsuit,” says Naylor.

 But general liability insurance can help.
 Make sure your policy includes product liability coverage, which can help pay for legal expenses when you're sued over the physical damage your product causes.
-Get more details in “Defective products and liability: A small business primer.”
+Get more details on our product defect liability insurance page.

 2. Make sure the price is right

 Your next step is to set your prices.
 According to Laura Willett, a senior lecturer in accountancy at Bentley University, small business owners should take these five steps before they set prices.